 Why Should I Have An Advanced Care Directive/Living Will?

 Simply put an advance care directive, also known as a living will or health care proxy (HCP) authorizes your designated representative to make medical decisions on your behalf when you are unable to do so.
 You may recall the Terry Schiavo case where Ms. Schiavo’s husband and parents engaged in a legal battle for years as to whether Terry should be disconnected from life support (i.e. a respirator and feeding tube).
 Ultimately Ms. Schiavo’s husband was appointed as Terry’s health care representative by the court and was granted the right to remove her from all “life sustaining” treatment against her parent’s wishes.
 Your living will allows you to decide if and when such life sustaining treatment will be withheld or otherwise administered and maintained.
 This includes, under what conditions will such treatment be withheld, such as if you are declared “brain dead” or in the end stages of your life, or you are in a reversible medical condition and your death is imminent.
 Your HCP will carry out your dying wishes and avoids a contest over competing opinions and interests by family members.

 Hire Ullmann & Mikulka, Attorneys At Law, To Prepare Your Estate Documents

 Faith A. Ullmann, Esq. will meet with you to determine your estate needs and wishes.
 Faith will prepare your will, POA and Advanced Care Directive or any combination of these documents.
-If necessary Faith will travel to you, if you are unable to travel to Faith’s office in Newton.
 Call Ullmann & Mikulka, Attorneys At Law for an estate consultation: 973-786-3401.